shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User is on the Applications page and already has an existing list of applications <br />
+Precondition: User is on the Applications tab and already has an existing list of applications <br />
 Guarantees: Deletion of application is successful

 1. User requests to delete an application and provides the index.